 The Work Opportunity Tax Credit (WOTC) program is designed to assist individuals who are facing barriers transition into gainful employment....Read More

 Montana Job Service Centers provide easy access to a wide array of employment and training services....Read More

 The Employment Specialists at Montana's Job Service offices can assist all Veterans in securing employment and training, as well as refer Veterans to other service providers in both public and private agencies and organizations.
-Below is a list of contact information for all of Montana's Job Service offices, with specific listings for the DVOP Specialist or LVER as applicable.
+Below is a list of contact information for all of Montana's Job Service offices, with specific listings for the DVOP Specialist.
 Visit a Montana Job Service near you.